earlence/FlowFence_Release/README.md

 working on a more generic way to get this config done, but for now its manual...

 --------------------------
-Running SmartPlug APP
+Running SmartPlug app
 --------------------------
 1. Run flowfence.smartplug app located on oasis2/.
 2. Click on "Pair w/o or /w" to simulate pairing with a smart plug without/with Flowfence.
 3. Click on "Toast Value" to  toast sensitive data written via Flowfence.
 4. Click on "GET PLUG STATE/TURN OFF" to make network requests to a webserver (located on https://flowfence-testserver-211220.appspot.com/) which simulates a cloud manufacturer server responsible for controlling IoT devices in a IoT cloud architecture.
-The requests are made using Flowfence Network API enforcing policy to the endpoint only.
+The requests are made using Flowfence Network API enforcing policy to the endpoint manufacturer's URL only.

 The app demonstrates implemented features on this forked version of Flowfence simulating a off-the-shelf Smart Plug app like Kasa (https://play.google.com/store/apps/details?id=com.tplink.kasa_android&hl=en_US).
 The idea is to present some case scenarios on the IoT Cloud Architecture and how to use Flowfence within this domain.
 Some already implemented features includes: